rogerjdeangelis/utl-copying-binary-files-from-one-directory-to-another-using-a-data-_null_/README.md

     try

-    I don't think you can dopen  supports the 'b' argument like fopen does.
+    I don't think dopen  supports the 'b'(binary) argument like fopen does.

     Also you can use 'recfm=n' or